Updated on May 26, 2023

-When registering a domain name, you are considered as the official domain name owner.
-At any time you can decide whether to switch registrar that suits your requirements better.
-You'll initiate the transfer itself with the gaining registrar, but there are a few things you can do to ensure the process goes smoothly.
+When registering a domain name, you are considered the official domain name owner.
+At any time, you, as the domain name owner, can switch to a registrar that suits your needs better.
+You can initiate the transfer itself with the gaining registrar, and there are a few things you can do to ensure the process goes smoothly.

-Up until April 2021, removing the Domain ID Protection (aka Domain Privacy) was a requirement for each domain transfer.
-This requirement was because when transferring a domain name from another registrar to FastComet, we are required by ICANN to send a transfer verification email to the current registrant email address.
-If you initiate a domain transfer while having ID Protection enabled at your current domain registrar, there is a high probability that the transfer verification email will not be delivered.
-That is no longer the case.
-As of April 2021, Domain ID Protection no longer needs to be paused or disabled when transferring a domain name.
-The transfer can proceed even if a domain's privacy is enabled.
+Until April 2021, removing the Domain ID Protection (aka Domain Privacy) was required for each domain transfer.
+This requirement was because when transferring a domain name a verification email has to be sent to the current registrant's email address.
+If a domain transfer was initiated with ID Protection enabled, the transfer itself would have likely failed.
+That is fortunately no longer the case.

-Once you cover all the requirements, to transfer your domain to another registrar please follow these steps:
+Once you have covered all the requirements to transfer your domain to another registrar, please follow these steps:

-The gaining registrar will notify you once the domain name has been successfully transferred.
-The whole process typically takes 1 to 10 days, depending on the registrar, and on the time you take to click on the transfer confirmation email.
-For further information, you can reference the ICANN Policy on Transfer of Registrations between Registrars.
+The gaining registrar will notify you once the domain name has been transferred.
+The process typically takes 1 to 15 days, depending on the registrar.
+You can reference the ICANN Policy on Transfer of Registrations between Registrars for further information.

 We hope you find this article useful.
 Discover more about FastCloud - the top-rated Hosting Solutions for personal and small business websites in four consecutive years by the HostAdvice Community!